original-picture/JUCE/README-fork.md

        * question: does the child get reparented to its former parent if `SetAlwaysOnTop(false)` is called later?
          Or is their relationship terminated permanently
     3. or just let it be on top.
 I tested it on windows and yeah the behavior is kind of weird but if a user asks for that then they know what they're getting into
+      * macos doesn't support this, so it's a no-go
 - [ ] ~~don't allow an always on top window to add a not always on top window as a child.
 The reverse situation is okay though~~
   * no just promote the child window to be transiently always on top
 - [ ] also obviously early out of all functions that take two `ComponentPeer`s if the two peers are the same